jfschwarz/substyle/README.md

 In many cases you can distinguish between different variants of how a component looks like based on props.
 Each of these variants might have slightly different default styles and users must be able to customize styling specifically for each variant.
-This means each variant needs to be represented by a specific class name and inline styles
+This means each variant needs to be represented by a specific class name and a specific set of inline styles.

-For each of these variants the default styles might be
+While default styles can be provided as a function on props, in most cases it is preferrable to keep default styles as a static object with the dynamic styling expressed as variants using a nested inline styles definition for each modifier key.

-Qu the values of some props influence the appearance of the component as they
+Following this best practice, all variant-specific styling will always be customizable also via css.

 ```javascript
 const styled = defaultStyle({